timkley/tim-kleyersburg.de/articles/tailwindcss-with-css-variables/index.md

         --primary-light: #bcdefa;
     }
 </style>
 ```

+> The particular colors are coming from the database where all vendors are stored.

 And that's it for the frontend part!
 Now every vendor can set his own colours in his backend and the change live as soon as the settings were saved.